Batman and Hindu-Muslim Dialogue

 “Didn’t think so.”

-“Well, I think I see the merit in that suspension of disbelief that you were suggesting.
+“Anyway, I think I see the merit in your suggestion regarding a suspension of disbelief.
 But surely you’re not asking me to give up all that I have learned so far in order to learn something new.”

 “Of course not.
 But you can never learn something you think you already know.”

-“What?
-Can you be less cryptic, please?
-Let me be be clear, I can never bring myself to abandon empiricism or what you’re calling ‘logical-positivism’.
+“Surely I can’t abandon empiricism or ‘logical-positivism’ as you apparently call it.
 It defines the core of my worldview.
 It is simply who I am.”

 “Why do you care so much about who you are or where you stand, Charles?
-Is it for the sake of your social image or even for your self-image?
-You shouldn’t be so bothered about cosmetics if you’re interested in making real progress.
+You shouldn’t be so bothered about identity labels if you’re interested in making real progress.
 Your self-image too is an idol that you need to bring a sledgehammer to.
-Objectivity is a spiritual skill.”
+Objectivity, therefore, is a deeply spiritual state of mind.”

 “Isn’t it always so?
 Isn’t the ego the surest way to muddle your perception of whatever has seized your attention?
-Particularly when it comes to your worldview, you need to make sure you adopt or reject reasons purely for objectivity’s sake.
-While in itself an incomplete step, it is nonetheless a prerequisite to objectivity that your judgment remains unclouded by personal prejudice.
-You will most likely not be persuaded by the Quran’s insistence on taking the ego as your enemy.
-But what if Ryan Holiday, the Daily Stoic himself, were to say the same?
-Then perhaps you would appreciate the dangers of vanity!”
+When it comes to your worldview, you need to make sure you adopt or reject reasons purely for objectivity’s sake.
+While in itself an incomplete step, it is nonetheless a prerequisite of objectivity that your judgment remains unclouded by personal prejudice.
+You will most likely not be persuaded by the Quran’s warnings against the dangers of vanity, but perhaps you will be reassured that Ryan Holiday, the Daily Stoic himself, insists on taking the ego as your enemy.”

-“Ego is indeed the enemy… Guys, this might sound strange… But I have dreams, which feel like more than dreams, where I am a wealthy New York City investment banker who is the epitome of vanity, to the point that it has driven him to become the most depraved, debauch, and murderous human being… I know it makes no sense…”
+“Ego is indeed the enemy… Guys, this might sound strange… But I have dreams, which feel like more than dreams, where I am a wealthy New York City investment banker whose life is the epitome of vanity, to the point that it has driven him to become a depraved, debauch, and murderous human being… I know it makes no sense…”

 “Interesting.
 It actually makes perfect sense.
-The American Psycho did star as Batman in an alternate universe.”
+The American Psycho and the Batman shared a common soul in an alternate universe.”

-“Well, let’s just be thankful it wasn’t your test in this lifetime.”
+“Well, let’s just say you should be thankful it wasn’t your test in this lifetime.”

 “Metempsychosis is very much a reality, dear Charles.
 Just because you don’t remember, doesn’t mean no one does.
 How else do you think we are having this conversation if the Jivas within both of us weren’t of a kind?”

-“But what about science?!” asks Charles almost having a panic attack.
+“But that’s isn’t scientific?!” asks Charles almost having a panic attack.

 Charles bows his head staring into the ground with a hollow expression.
 Then raises his right index finger and recites.
 “I bear witness that there is no god but God and that Muhammad is His Messenger”

-“Ooo kay… That wasn’t necessary.”, the elder exchanges embarrassed looks with his fellow bats.
+“O… kay… Totally necessary.”, the elder exchanges embarrassed looks with his fellow bats.

 “Got you!, Hahahaha!” guffaws an insufferable Charles.

-“Child, you’ve got nothing still… ”, the elder sighs, slightly irritated but mostly relieved.
+“Child, you’ve got nothing… ”, the elder sighs, slightly irritated but mostly relieved.
 He speaks somberly now.
-“You should know that accepting God as One does not mean that there is only one path or prophet or Avatar.
+“Pulling that stunt you should know that accepting God as ‘one’ does not mean that there is only one path or prophet or Avatar.
 The Islamic Kalima is no different than Advaita Vedanta in this sense.
 Both speak of Absolute One-ness in different ways.
 Both are therefore amenable to short-sighted readings that preclude diversity.
 In fact, to even call such reading shortsighted is unfair.
 It is only a reading that is blind to the meaning of the scripture that can so distort it.
-Also… nevermind.”
+And… nevermind.”

 “What were you going to say?”

 “There you go with it again!
 I don’t like this name-calling.
-It’s insulting!” protests Charles.
+It’s infuriating!” protests Charles.

 “Firstly, there’s no need to take every statement as a personal accusation.
 Secondly, shut up!
-You don’t even know what the term means.”
+You didn’t even know what the term meant a few seconds ago.”

 “We forgive you.
 Now pay attention.
 Absolute Reality is one.
 There are multiple view points or Darshanas of knowing It/Him/Her.
 ‘Ekam Sat, Vipra bahuda vadanti.
 “Truth is one.
 The wise call it by many names”, to cite the Rig Veda.
 Mind you, this is not an invitation to philosophical relativism.
 Notice, it is the wise that know Truth through multiple names.
 Not every name of Truth is equal.
 “How can those who know be equal to those who do not know?”, to quote the scripture you were just mocking.”